oduwa/RWAndroidTryout/Part1_edited.markdown

       this.mBackgroundColor = backgroundColor;
     }

-Here we've updated the method signature so that it accepts a second Paint parameter, and then you assign that to the datePaint variable you created in the previous step.
+Here we've updated the method signature so that it accepts a second Paint parameter, and then you assign that to the **mDatePaint** variable you created in the previous step.

 Now add the following just above the return statement in **newInstance()**: